Skip to Main Content

 CSTIP epidemiologists conduct statewide surveillance and epidemiologic investigations of STIs through collaboration and consultation with local health departments.
 The center’s epidemiologists collect and organize data, analyze data on a timely basis to detect important disease trends, and disseminate these findings to local and state agencies to help inform prevention interventions.
 CSTIP monitors the reporting practices of laboratories and health care providers to assure prompt reporting of STIs.

 Partner services are a broad range of services provided to people with STIs, including HIV, and their sexual or needle-sharing partners.
 Through partner services, sexual or needle-sharing partners of an infected person are notified about their possible exposure to an STI.
 The infected person and their partners are provided a range of medical, prevention, and counseling services – either directly or through referrals to other agencies.
 Partner services improve the health of individuals, their families and their communities.
+For more information, check out our page on

 Technical Assistance and Consultation